GUIDE 2025

 Responsibilities vary depending on if you’re writing for the user or for the company itself.

-The technical writer doesn’t need to explain the software building process when writing for users.
+When writing for users, the technical writer doesn’t need to explain the software-building process.
 Imagine a company that develops a search engine for finding freelance jobs.
 The end-user doesn’t need to understand how the service’s back end works.
 They need to know how to use the service effectively and how it helps them in their everyday lives.

-For internal documentation, a technical writer might need to explain the software development for team members that aren’t developers but require the information to make proper decisions.
-A great example can be the product management team that consists of people who lack software design knowledge.
+For internal documentation, a technical writer might need to explain software development to team members who aren’t developers but require the information to make proper decisions.
+A great example is the product management team, which consists of people who lack software design knowledge.

 The writer is responsible for writing both innovative pieces and cold data documents.
-Tech writing also requires proper research and proofreading as there’s little room for error.
+Tech writing also requires proper research and proofreading, as there is little room for error.

 Although responsibilities vary from business to business, some of the core responsibilities are:

-• Explain technical concepts in the simplest way to the intended audience.
+• Explain technical concepts most simply to the intended audience.

 • Write documentation for internal needs such as company decision-making.